izikeros/blog/content/posts/2022-06-05-lesser-known-backtesting-libraries.md

 To recognise potential of this tool look at the [quick example](https://pmorissette.github.io/bt/#a-quick-example) provided by authors
-The one of the interesting things that this library offers is tree structure of strategies - support for creative combining strategies.
+The one of the interesting things that this library offers is [**tree structure of strategies**](https://pmorissette.github.io/bt/tree.html) - support for creative combining strategies.
+The other reading focuses of composing optimal portfolio: [Flexible Backtesting with BT.
+Introducing bt — the open-sourced… | by Richard L | Medium](https://medium.com/@richardhwlin/flexible-backtesting-with-bt-7295c0dde5dd)
 <a id="blueshift"></a>
 ## Blueshift
 [Blueshift](https://blueshift.quantinsti.com/docs/) is to some extend free but not open source.
 You can research your ideas, backtest them, and take your strategies live with a broker of your choice on Blueshift.
 Blueshift helps you turn your ideas in to trading strategies.
 Research and backtesting on the platform are free.
 Live strategy deployment is also free for a limited period.

 <a id="autotrader"></a>
 ## AutoTrader